shaheem-Embedded/Bitwise-operation-Extended/README.md

 Bitwise Operations-Extended Applications for Embedded based platform
 -----------------------------------------------------------------------------
-> Bit wise Compression.
+> Bit wise Compression,16 bit register to 8 bit.
   This helps to extract specific positioned data from 16 bit register and recontruct an 8 bit register,Bit exctraction can be done based on the extracting position      required,here i have used extraction from even bits.
-> Bit wise Spreading.
+> Bit wise Spreading,8 Bit to 16 bit.
   This helps to spread the 8 bit register value to a 16 bit register value by adding '0' to every interleaving bits and reconstruct a 16 bit register,(Applicability     in parity checking processes)
 > Bit wise set and clear operations with and 8 bit regiter.
 > Togglebit_in 8bit_register.